gauravgowda10/cppGoogleQueryProcessor/hw2/bugjournal.md

 ## C) How you fixed the bug and why the fix was necessary
 - I was incorrectly casting the SearchResult* result to (LLPayload_t) when I really should have been storing a pointer to it as (LLPayload_t*) &result.
 I neglected read the description of the LLPayload_t type definition.
 In this case it makes more sense to be storing a pointer to my struct pointer and not the struct pointer itself.

+# Bug 4

+## A) How is your program acting differently than you expect it to?
+- On part c, when we entered certain input, it would not match the desired output.
+No runtime errors were occuring and the there is no memory being lost.

+## B) Brainstorm a few possible causes of the bug
+-
+-
+-

+## C) How you fixed the bug and why the fix was necessary
+- I was incorrectly casting the SearchResult* result to (LLPayload_t) when I really should have been storing a pointer to it as (LLPayload_t*) &result.
+I neglected read the description of the LLPayload_t type definition.
+In this case it makes more sense to be storing a pointer to my struct pointer and not the struct pointer itself.